minweny/spring-zero-to-hero/index.md

 Ensure the reliability of your Todo application through comprehensive testing.

 #### What You'll Build
-- Unit tests for service layer
+- Unit tests for the service layer using JUnit 5 and Mockito
-- Integration tests for repositories
+- Integration tests for the repository layer with @DataJpaTest
-- API tests with MockMvc
+- API tests for the controller using MockMvc
-- Test containers for database testing
+- Testcontainers to run PostgreSQL during integration tests
-- Test coverage reports
+- Code coverage reports with Jacoco

 #### Key Concepts
-- JUnit 5 and Mockito
+- **JUnit 5 & Mockito:** Frameworks for unit testing and mocking dependencies
-- MockMvc for controller testing
+- **MockMvc:** For testing Spring MVC controllers without starting the server
-- @DataJpaTest for repository testing
+- **@DataJpaTest:** To test JPA repositories with an in-memory or containerized database
-- Testcontainers for integration tests
+- **Testcontainers:** Runs real PostgreSQL in Docker during tests for realistic integration
-- Jacoco for code coverage
+- **Jacoco:** Tracks and reports test coverage

-#### Service Test Example
+#### Example: Unit Test for Service Layer
 ```java
 @ExtendWith(MockitoExtension.class)
 class TodoServiceTest {